fabriziosalmi/alma/docs/QUICKSTART.md

 # Quick Start Guide

-This guide will help you get started with AI-CDN in 5 minutes.
+This guide will help you get started with ALMA in 5 minutes.

 ## Installation